snehilsanyal/VConvIITG/README.md

 Say your friend is visible on the chat box, but you are not able to see him anywhere near to you.
 And you want to have a chat with him/her.
 Just click on his avatar in the chat box, and click on **locate**.
-This will make a straight line path from your location to your friends' location and then you can go to him and have a conversation.
+This will make a straight line path from your location to your friend's location and then you can go to him and have a conversation.
 Once done you can click on **stop locating** button.

 **Issues:**